Kyrkogångsplikt

-Kyrkogångsplikt (literally 'church attendance duty') was the legal obligation of the population in Sweden–Finland to attend weekly mass.
+Kyrkogångsplikt (literally 'church attendance duty') was the legal obligation of the population in Sweden to attend weekly Mass.

-The obligation to attend church was abolished in Sweden with the 1809 Instrument of Government, but continued in Finland for some time.
+The legal obligation to attend church was abolished in Sweden with the 1809 Instrument of Government, but continued in Finland for some time.
 At the same time, the formal compulsion to take communion ended.
-The abolition thus marked a first step towards religious freedom in Sweden.
+The abolition the same marked a step towards religious freedom in Sweden, a Christian state where Lutheranism (Church of Sweden) was the state church until 2000.

+Though no longer binding by civil law in Scandinavia, the attendance of Mass on the Lord's Day (Sunday) is enjoined by the tenets of the Evangelical Lutheran Christian faith.
+The Evangelical Lutheran theologian Balthasar Münter stated that church attendance is the "foundation for the Christian life" as "the Christian Bible and the sacraments provide the framework for the faith"; he also states that it is important for believers because it aids in the prevention of backsliding, as well as offers "the company of other believers".
+The Large Catechism holds the Lord's Day to be reserved for the public worship of God, including the preaching of the Gospel: